EddieJae24/KanbanBoard/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
   The application is designed to help teams and individuals manage tasks efficiently by organizing them into a Kanban-style board with columns representing different task statuses (e.g., "To Do," "In Progress," and "Completed").
-The applacation is powered by a full stack NodeJs, REACT, and your classical frontend applaction.
+The application is powered by a full stack NodeJs, REACT, and your classical frontend applaction.
 The page handles a secure login and uses Postgres database.

   ## Table of Contents